Covered Electronic Waste Recycling Fees Guide

 If You Need Help

-If at any time you need assistance with topics included in this guide or have other related questions, please contact us by telephone or email for assistance.
-Contact information and hours of operation are available in the Resources section of this guide.
+If at any time you need assistance with topics included in this guide or have other related questions, please contact us by email or by calling our Customer Service Center at 1-800-400-7115 (TTY:711), and selecting the option for Special Taxes and Fees.
+Customer service representatives are available Monday through Friday from 7:30 a.m. to 5:00 p.m.
+(Pacific time), except state holidays.
+Additional contact information and hours of operation are available on our How to Contact Us webpage.

 If you have suggestions for improving this guide, please contact us by email.